 Experts disagree about how long it takes a tick to transmit Lyme Disease.
 The CDC says that in most cases, the tick must be attached more than 24 hours.
 Dr. Daniel Cameron, MD, MPH, a nationally recognized leader in the diagnosis and treatment of Lyme disease and other tick-borne illnesses and the current president of the International Lyme and Associated Diseases Society (ILADS) believes that ticks only need to be attached for several hours and do not need to be engorged in order to transmit a disease.
 LymeDisease.org, an advocacy, education and research organization, reported that in some research studies, 5-7% of nymphs transmitted the Lyme bacteria in less than 24 hours and one case of Lyme Disease, transmitted after only six hours of tick attachment.

 WASHING CLOTHES IN HOT WATER WILL NOT KILL TICKS

 According to tick expert Thomas Mather, PhD, of the University of Rhode Island, “Washing, even in hot water, will not kill ticks.
 Only dry heat will.”
-Immediately after being outside, take off clothes and put them in the dryer on high heat for sixty minutes.
+Immediately after being outside, take off clothes and put them in the dryer on high heat for 15 minutes.